janakikeerthi277/stickyNotes/README.md

-# stickyNotes
-Sticky Notes
+# Sticky Notes App

-To run the server
-npm run dev
+A dashboard for users to add & delete sticky notes.